 In addition, each good god has their own ideas of what constitutes evil behavior.

-- Zin disapproves of followers becoming mutated, glowing, casting chaotic spells (most transmutations and a few summoning spells), or eating the flesh of any sentient being (not just cannibalizing your own species).
+- Zin disapproves of followers becoming mutated, glowing, casting chaotic spells (most transmutations and a few summoning spells), polymorphing monsters, or butchering and eating the flesh of any sentient being (not just cannibalizing your own species).
 Zin also disapproves of attacking enemies while inside an invoked Sanctuary.

 Luckily, if you follow a good god, the game will prompt you before any forbidden action, asking you if you're sure you want to do that.
 This prevents you from accidentally violating your god's commandments (and incurring divine retribution).

 These dreaded items were either forged by demons or created through the suffering of others, and exist only to bring further misery into the world.
 Good gods find the use of such items to be offensive and will punish followers for intentionally using them.

-- Weapons with pain, reaping, draining, or vampiricism
+- Weapons with pain, reaping, draining, chaos, or vampiricism brand.

 - Demon blades, tridents, and whips, although The Shining One's one-time blessing can convert these to holy equivalents.

 - Scrolls of torment